NethServer/ns8-docs/user_domains.rst

 * fill all required fields
 * click on :guilabel:`Configure domain` button

-At the end, you will be able to bind locally installed applications with the external LDAP server.
+In the end, you will be able to bind locally installed applications with the external LDAP server.

 .. _user_groups-section:

 User and groups
 ===============

-You can mange user and groups of a domain by clicking on ``User and groups`` link from the ``Domains and users`` page.
+You can manage users and groups of a domain by clicking on ``User and groups`` link from the ``Domains and users`` page.

-If an external user domain was configured, the page shows read-only lists.
+If an external user domain has been configured, the page shows read-only lists.
-Changes to the user base must be done on the original server.
+Changes to the user base must be done on the external server.

-On the other hand, if a local AD or LDAP account provider was installed, the page allows to create, modify and delete users and groups.
+On the other hand, if a local AD or LDAP account provider has been installed, the page allows to create, modify and delete users and groups.

 When creating a user, the following fields are mandatory: